What Are Clothes Moths?

 So it's that time of year when those pesky moths start laying all their eggs on your lovely cashmere.
 Moths love to eat clothes as they're a warm and dry place to lay their eggs during the breeding season.
 If this is starting to make your shudder, perhaps maybe glaze over the next part.

 March marks the beginning of the moth breeding season, The female adult moths lay eggs on natural fibres such as wool, fur, cashmere and animal fibres and can lay up to 300 eggs between March and September.
+Yes, that's 300 eggs all over your clothes or fabrics.
 The eggs or larvae eat the fibre before they evolve.
-Do take a look at our guide 'Do Moths eat clothes?' for a more detailed look into the clothes moth.
 A lot of people are afraid of treating themselves to a piece of cashmere knitwear quite simply because of the devastating damage the little clothes moth larvae can do.
 Moths do love cashmere, but they also love wool and other natural fibres so it is best to get into good habits now as the breeding season starts.
 It is easy to keep the moths at bay, you just need to follow our step by step guide.
-One thing we do know for sure....100% pure Cashmere is definitely worth the effort.
+One thing we do know for sure....100% pure cashmere is definitely worth the effort.

 It is really quite simple to keep the moths at bay and make sure your cashmere is always looking its best by following our guide.

 - The first thing we recommend is to use a moth box, (see our Cashmere Care products) , to check if you have moth infestation.
 Designed to stop the breeding cycle, our effective moth box attracts the male moths onto the female pheromone-impregnated adhesive strip which traps and ultimately kills them.
 This strip also helps to see the seriousness of your moth problem.
 Place inside your wardrobe in quiet, undisturbed place.